SatyaKomatineni/indent-agentic-repo/exercises/satya/crewai-agent-parsing-rules.md

    1. Agent name (as a heading 1)
    2. Role (heading 2) followed by its english role as body of that heading
    3. backstory (heading 2) followed by its english role as body of that heading
+   4. For the attributes Role and Backstory (Copy as is that was there, the English without the line breaks)
+   5. tools (heading 2) indicate that this agent uses this list of tools in a numbered list
 4. A list of tasks
 5. Format for each task
    1. Task: Name (Heading 1)
    2. Description (heading 2) and its body
    3. Expected_output (heading 2) and its body
    4. Agent name (heading 2) Name of the agent as body
+   5. For attributes description and expected output (Copy as is that was there, the English without the line breaks)